-Since 2017, Castle Fine Art has been regularly working with local communities to inspire the next generation of young artists.
-In cities across the UK, school children of all ages and abilities have been invited into our galleries with their teachers to view the artwork on display and hear all about our artists from our knowledgeable Art Consultants.
+Since 2017, Castle Fine Art has regularly worked with local communities to inspire the next generation of young artists.
+In cities across the UK, school children of all ages and abilities have been invited into our galleries with their teachers to view the artwork on display and hear all about our artists from our knowledgeable art consultants.
 Of course, no field trip would be complete without the obligatory homework!
 We tasked them to recreate whichever piece caught their eye, and bring their masterpieces back into the gallery so that our team could award 1st, 2nd and 3rd place winners.

 Read more here

 While things are still far from business as usual, we thought a great many of you will be looking for ways to keep your children amused at home – so we decided to take our competition online!
 We launched our ‘Young Fine Artist in Residence’ campaign in May 2020; a nationwide creative competition for children to showcase their artistic talents.